olavostauros/drakkar/wordpress/wp-content/themes/drakkar/drakkar.md

 ## Support

 For theme-specific issues, refer to the component documentation in `inc/new/` classes and the media guide in `assets/MEDIA-GUIDE.md`.
-All styles are now consolidated in `dist/main.css` for easier maintenance and better performance.
+All styles are now consolidated in `dist/main.css` and all JavaScript in `dist/main.js` for easier maintenance and better performance.